VictorHJD/AA_Fox/README.md

 The input raw (layer) files this is based on are in: input_data/tifs/*.tif

-This unlike data for previous (pre-mid-2021) versions of the manuscript now allows us analysis of landscape variables for both Berlin and Brandenburg.
+As this contains only impervious surface, tree cover and human footprint index, unlike data for previous (pre-mid-2021) versions of the manuscript, now allows us analysis of landscape variables for both Berlin and Brandenburg.

-The script reads data on the sampled foxes from "input_data/Fox_data.csv', appends environmental variables (x, y, v) for each fox and writes them (together with the 'basic data') to 'intermediate_data/Fox_data_envir.RDS'.
+The script reads data on the sampled foxes from "input_data/Fox_data.csv', appends environmental variables for each fox and writes them (together with the 'basic data') to 'intermediate_data/Fox_data_envir.RDS'.

 ## 1) Sequencing data
 We (Victor Jarquin-Diaz and Emanuel Heitlinger) process the raw